 The Rich Text Format (RTF), DOC, and DOCX files were created with Microsoft Word 97 (not Works) or Microsoft Word 2002.
 My docx files were created with Microsoft Word 2007.
 Microsoft Word should open any of my word files successfully.
 Several other word processors might successfully open the RTF, DOC, or DOCX files.

 The Acrobat files [PDF] should open with Acrobat Reader 5 or higher.
-Most of the PDF files can not "type-over", but some can be typed on and those are called Typeable PDF.
+Most of the PDF files can not be "typed-over", but some can be typed on and those are called Typeable PDF.

 The Typeable PDF are marked with this icon and the description of the file will state that the pdf file can be typed on.

 The PDF files require the free acrobat reader.
 If you do not have the reader, it can be downloaded free from the Adobe Acrobat Reader web site.

 XLS and XLSX: The Excel files, sometimes referred to as MS Excel, will open with some applications that support spreadsheets; however, not all of these applications will support the formulas in my excel files.
 Because of this, some of my xls files will only work with Microsoft Excel.
 A few files have password protected worksheets.
 Unless the passwords are listed in the file, these passwords are not shared.
 If the passwords are listed and if you unlock a worksheet, please pay attention to the cells that contain formulas and do not remove the formulas.